junxit/us-congress-bills-114/metadata.md

 - 2015-01-06 — Introduced in House
 - 2015-01-06 — Introduced in House
 - 2015-01-06 — Referred to the House Committee on Natural Resources.
+- 2015-03-02 — Referred to the Subcommittee on Federal Lands.
+- 2015-03-24 — Committee Consideration and Mark-up Session Held.
+- 2015-03-25 — Committee Consideration and Mark-up Session Held.
+- 2015-03-25 — Ordered to be Reported by Unanimous Consent.
+- 2015-03-25 — Subcommittee on Federal Lands Discharged.
+- 2015-04-20 — Placed on the Union Calendar, Calendar No. 62.
+- 2015-04-20 — Reported by the Committee on Natural Resources.
+H. Rept.
+114-84.
+- 2015-04-20 — Reported by the Committee on Natural Resources.
+H. Rept.
+114-84.